-The ribbon controller comes with an adhesive-backed foam strip and Velcro-- fastener pads.
-The foam strip will hold it in place under most circumstances, but you might find it more convenient to attach it more securely with the Velcro fasteners.
+The ribbon controller comes with an adhesive-backed foam strip and Velcro fastener pads.
+The foam strip will hold it in place under most circumstances, but you might find it more convenient to attach it more securely with the Velcro fasteners (this is recommended when using the ribbon with a PC161).
 In that case, we recommend sticking the hook side of each pad to the underside of the Ribbon and the loop (softer) side to the keyboard.
 This helps to prevent the hooks in the Velcro from collecting crud when you don't have the ribbon attached.